 Their free videos include a wider range of topics than Anthony’s guide, covering editing content, as well as administrative functions.

-Depending on which subscription model chosen ($19/month to $69/lifetime membership), you get unlimited access to their different levels of videos as well as their Q&A forum.
+Depending on which subscription model chosen ($19/month, $49/year, or $99/lifetime membership), you get unlimited access to WP101 videos as well as their members-only help forum.

-You can start a free trial to see if the course will work for you, or pay $29.99/month membership or as much as $375 for a premium membership to take the full course and have access to all of Lynda.com online training courses.
+You can start a free one-month LinkedIn Learning trial to see if the courses will work for you or pay $29.99 for a monthly membership.

-Note: you may be able to take Lynda.com courses for free through your local library.
+Note: you may be able to take LinkedIn Learning courses for free through your local library.

-There are many online resources for learning WordPress, these just happen to be the ones I’ve used and found really helpful over the years.
+There are many online resources for learning WordPress.
+The resources I’ve listed happen to be the ones I’ve used and found helpful over the years.

 Thank you so much!
 We have students who are looking for training on our blogs.wayne editor (WordPress) and I know there is a ton of resources out there.